chriskohlhoff/executors/README.md

 Strand           | Not concurrent with any other function object sharing the strand, and in FIFO order.
 Future / Promise | Any thread.
 Capture any exceptions thrown by the function object and store them in the promise.

+Executors are ultimately defined by a set of type requirements, so the set of executors isn't limited to those listed here.
+Like allocators, library users can develop custom executor types to implement their own rules.

-To inject a function object into an executor, we can use a **post** operation:
+To submit a function object to an executor, we can choose from one of three fundamental operations: **dispatch**, **post** and **defer**.
+These operations differ in the eagerness with which they run the submitted function.

+A dispatch operation is the most eager, and used when we want to run a function object according to an executor’s rules, but in the cheapest way available:

     void f1()
     {